rayandasoriya/100DaysOfCode/README.md

 ## Day 12
 Solved 2 coding problems from HackerRank using Python.
-1. The problem is related to the difference ein two timestamps.
+1. The problem is related to the difference in two timestamps.
 Refer to Day12/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to the iterrators and iterables.
+2. The problem is related to the iterators and iterables.
 Refer to Day12/Problem 2.pdf for detailed information.

 ## Day 13
 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to the conversion of a string to an integer under special circumstances.
 Refer to Day13/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to flipping of arrays by random number.
+2. The problem is related to the flipping of arrays by random number.
 Refer to Day13/Problem 2.pdf for detailed information.

 ## Day 14
 Solved 3 coding problems from LeetCode using Python.
-1. The problem is related to finding the minimum difference between different times availabe in the array.
+1. The problem is related to finding the minimum difference between different times available in the array.
 Refer to Day14/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to removing the duplicate contents from the list.
 Refer to Day14/Problem 2.pdf for detailed information.

 3. The problem is related to check if a number is good or not.
-A numebr is termed as good if the rotation of a number by 180 degrees produces a valid number.
+A number is termed as good if the rotation of a number by 180 degrees produces a valid number.
 Some of them are 1,2,5,6,8,9,0.
 Only 3,4 and 7 are bad numbers.
-Refer to Day14/Problem 3.pdf for detailed explaination.
+Refer to Day14/Problem 3.pdf for a detailed explanation.

 ## Day 15
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to find the target sum of the quadrapules.
+1. The problem is related to find the target sum of the quadruples.
 Refer to Day15/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to the longest common prefix.
 Refer to Day15/Problem 2.pdf for detailed information.